 - I can’t believe I’m jogging home this late at night.

 You also use at in place of on when discussing the weekend in British English.

 - In London you say, “What did you do at the weekend.”

 On, in, and at are place preposition examples.
-However, instead of explaining when something will happen like time connecting words do, place words tells us where something is.
-For a quick intro to place connecting words, see this for further reading.
+However, instead of explaining when something will happen, like time connecting words do, place words tell us where something is.
+For a quick intro to place connecting words and examples of a preposition, see this for further reading.

 - Sure, you can borrow my pencil.
 It’s on the bookshelf.

-Second, on works when one thing is attached to something else.
+Second, on works with a thing attached to something else.